 - Visit the Coastal Discovery Museum and participate in their programs.

-- Visit The Sandbox, a Children’s Museum, especially good for younger children.
+- Visit The Sandbox, an Interactive Children’s Museum, especially good for younger children.

 - Visit the Island Playground.
 Remember to bring your socks; they don’t allow shoes or bare feet on the play floor.